BranniganLab/Communications/Gallery/README.txt

+Directories are named as follows:
+	lastname_firstname
+	vmd_contest_year

-Naming convention for images is as follows:
+The naming convention for images is as follows:
 	projectname_imagetitle_year